Manganese Deficiency In Marijuana Plants

 The veins of the leaf will generally remain green.
 The outline of the leaf will become dark green.
 A surplus of manganese will produce an iron deficiency.
 Manganese does not move across the marijuana plant, making it immobile.
 Download my free marijuana grow guide at this link for more information about nutrients.

-Manganese aids the breakdown of enzymes for photosynthesis production and chlorophyll production.
-It also helps making the nitrates available for protein production.
+Manganese is important for the breakdown of enzymes and also for the production of chlorophyll and photosynthesis.
+It also helps make nitrates available to aid in protein production.